jedwards1230/go-kerbal/README.md

 # go-kerbal (WIP)

 This will eventually be a Go clone of the Kerbal [CKAN Mod Manager](https://github.com/KSP-CKAN/CKAN).
 This uses the metadata files from [CKAN-Meta](https://github.com/KSP-CKAN/CKAN-meta).
+I used [Bubble Tea](https://github.com/charmbracelet/bubbletea) to build the UI.

 I use CKAN every time I play KSP.
 This project is mostly to get comfortable with Go.
 I would like to have this functional and ready to port for KSP 2 whenever that is released.